brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 {: .no_toc }

 {: .description }
-Dashboard or My Learning (Both are present only on this test platform)
+Access Dashboard or My Learning (Both are present only on this test platform)

 {: .result }
 Able to navigate to Dashboard and My Learning tabs.